Heading

 Heading is included in StarterKit.
 If you are building a custom setup without StarterKit, add it manually:

-import { Editor, Document, Text, Paragraph, Heading } from '@domternal/core';
+import { Document, Text, Paragraph, Heading } from '@domternal/core';import { DomternalEditor } from '@domternal/vanilla';

 @Component({ selector: 'app-editor', imports: [DomternalEditorComponent], template: ` <domternal-editor [extensions]="extensions" [content]="content" (editorCreated)="editor.set($event)" /> `,})export class EditorComponent { editor = signal<Editor | null>(null); extensions = [Document, Text, Paragraph, Heading]; content = '<h1>Hello world</h1><p>Some text</p>';}import { Domternal } from '@domternal/react';import { Document, Text, Paragraph, Heading } from '@domternal/core';